 - Ask them about their experiences with local permits and inspectors.
 One common cause of project delays is permits and inspections.

 Check their credentials

 A good way to narrow down your choices is to check the company’s certifications and expertise.
 Find out more about their previous work and whether they are experienced in setting up systems on types of roofing similar to the one you have.

 For accreditation, the “gold standard” program is the North American Board of Certified Energy Practitioners (NABCEP).
 Getting a certification from this board requires training in solar installation and clearing a written test– so a certified installer will have a satisfactory amount of knowledge about the job.
 Do not hesitate to ask for proof of certifications and licenses from the companies you are considering.

 Going through online reviews can give you a good idea of the company’s track record.
-Take your time to read the experiences people had with the workers, and whether the company understood their precise needs and provided service accordingly.
+Type the [company’s name + your state + reviews] in a search engine, preferably Google since they have their own reviews.
+Take your time to read the experiences people had with the company, during the installation process and after the system has been working for many months.

 If there are such warranty policies, go into the details of what exactly is covered and the duration of the warranty.
 Usually, a good installer is willing to give 5-10 years of warranty on their services.
 Make sure you read the fine print to avoid disappointment later.

 Most of the hardware like the solar panels, inverters, and racks have a 20-30 year warranty.

 With the popularity of solar systems growing, installers often have a lot of jobs lined up.
 Ask the companies to give you an idea of their schedule and when they can start working on your installation.